Fender Princeton

 In 1961, a new Princeton (6G2) of fundamentally different design was introduced, which instead of being essentially an upgraded Champ was more like a junior Deluxe.
 This "brownface" version used a single 7025 dual triode in the preamplifier; a 12AX7 dual triode, one half of which operated a tremolo oscillator and the other half of which served as a split-load phase inverter; and two 6V6GT tubes, which were fixed-biased in Class AB push-pull configuration in the power section.
 In 1964, the single tone control was replaced with individual bass and treble control knobs, and the base Princeton was joined by the Princeton Reverb.
 A pull-out "boost" switch was added to the volume pot in 1978.

-The Princeton is particularly famous as the basis for Mesa Boogie's Mark I, which is a heavily hotrodded Princeton equipped with modified preamp and a Bassman transformer, allowing it a higher gain output of 60 watts.
+The Princeton is particularly famous as the basis for Mesa Boogie's Mark I, which is a heavily hot-rodded Princeton equipped with modified preamp and a Bassman transformer, allowing it a higher output of 60 watts.

-Fender produced a solid state Princeton, the Princeton Chorus, from 1988-1991 ("red knob," made in USA) and 1991-1997 ("black knob," made in Mexico).
+Fender produced a solid-state Princeton from 1988 to 2001, the Princeton Chorus.
+Models from 1988-1991 ("red knob") were made in USA, models from 1991-1997 ("black knob") were also made in USA, and models from 1998-2001 ("black knob") were made in Mexico.
 This model was notable for its two independent 25.5-watt amplifiers running in stereo mode.
-Years of the Fender Princeton Chorus productions were produced from 1988 to 2001.
+The USA models used Accusonics Spring Reverb while the Mexican models used DSP Reverb.
+Recently, the American models made at Fender's Lake Oswego factory (branded 'LO') are becoming more sought after for their high quality and rich built-in chorus modulation.

 In 2006, Fender revived the Princeton name, under "Princeton Recording-Amp" (Pro-tube series) and "Princeton 650" (under Dyna-touch III series).
 The Princeton recording amplifier is basically a blackface Princeton with built-in overdrive, compressor and power attenuator.
 Fender also reissued the Princeton Reverb in 2008.